 A mobile broadband modem will either plug into your computer via USB or will be a small, wireless device that creates its own Wi-Fi network.
 Another key difference between mobile broadband and home 4G and 5G broadband is the amount of data you get.

-Home broadband will usually give you unlimited data (Optus' 5G home internet plan is capped at 1TB) but mobile broadband will have a limit.
+Home broadband will usually give you unlimited data but mobile broadband will have a limit.
 The most amount of included data we've been able to find is 400GB included with Telstra's Large mobile broadband plan.

-If you're not going to be doing any intense tasks on the internet, such as online gaming or streaming movie after movie, then mobile broadband could be a good solution for you.
+If you're not going to be doing any intense tasks on the internet, such as online gaming or streaming movie after movie, then mobile broadband could be a good NBN alternative for you.

 However, you'll want to consider the cost of it, since 5G home internet can cost less, for more included data.